Z-Spring/go-bookstore/README.md

 # go-bookstore
-use golang to make a bookstore web
+use golang to build a bookstore web